Skip to main content

 Meals provided: B,L,D

 Moored inside Palau’s lagoon, we are surrounded by rock islands that are alive with the sounds of bird and insect calls.
 Our destination this morning is Jellyfish Lake where millions of golden and thousands of moon jellies can be found floating peacefully in the protected marine lake.
 This is an out-of-this-world experience as we become almost encapsulated by these beautiful jellies.
-Thousands of years of isolation and a food supply provided largely by their symbiotic algae\ has rendered their stinging nematocysts impotent.
+Thousands of years of isolation and a food supply provided largely by their symbiotic algae has caused the jellies to no longer invest in the production of toxic nematocysts (stingers).
 In the afternoon, we will visit Einstein’s Garden where colorful species of brain corals grow in great abundance within the sheltered arms of the Rock Islands.
 Nearby is another charming marine lake that we can visit via snorkeling and we will have the opportunity for an intimate experience with mud in the Milky Way :-).
 Overnight Rock Island Aggressor.

 Day 8: Lighthouse Channel